-Colonnata is an ancient village of miners and an active production centre, since Roman times.
-Its name is associated with the famous “Lardo di Colonnata”, a slightly pinkish white lard, prepared only with local wild herbs and seasoned in white marble basins.
+Colonnata is an ancient mining village that has been an active centre of production since Roman times.
+It lends its name to the famous “Lardo di Colonnata”, a white lard, with slight pink or bronze hues, made with local wild herbs and aged in white marble basins.

-At the foot of the Alpi Apuane, a few kilometres from the sea and the nearby towns of Carrara and Massa, the road of wine can be followed: the Strada del Vino dei Colli di Candia e di Lunigiana is where the famous white wine Candia dei Colli Apuani DOC is produced, along with red wines, too.
-It is a land of ancient traditions, such as the statues-stele in the museum of Pontremoli.
-In fact these have their roots in the Bronze Age and represent the most ancient and mysterious cultural heritage of our country.
+At the foot of the Apuan Alps, a few kilometres from the sea and the nearby towns of Carrara and Massa, the Colli di Candia and Lugiana Wine Trail stretches out.
+This is where the exquisite Candia dei Colli Apuani DOC white wine is produced along with some red wines.
+It is a land of ancient traditions, as shown by the stele statues in the Pontremoli museum that have Copper Age origins and represent the most ancient and mysterious cultural heritage of this area.

-The cuisine of the coast of Massa-Carrara offers delicious dishes, both fish and meat, and is characterized by a wide use of local herbs in the soups, omelettes, cakes, salads and polenta.
-Baccalà marinato (dried salted cod), fish soup, stuffed mussels, and baked anchovies with potatoes, feature among the tasty fish dishes.
+The cuisine of the Massa-Carrara coast offers delicious dishes from both the land and sea and is characterised by the wide use of aromatic local herbs that provide the basic ingredients for soup, omelettes, cakes, salads and polenta.
+Some of the stand-out fish dishes are baccalà marinato (dried salted cod), fish soup, stuffed mussels and baked anchovies with potatoes.